gnubila-france/puppet-vagrant-playground/README.md

 ## Downloading modules using r10k

-The modules that will be installed are listed into the Puppetfile.
+The modules that will be installed to the modules directory are listed into the Puppetfile.

 ``` shell
 r10k -v INFO puppetfile install